Gipir and Labongo: A journey into the Acholi and Alur story

 This plot, like gravy, thickens.
 See, the further into the forest he went, the more sore his legs got, he couldn’t walk anymore.
 Soon the sores would get infected, leaving him I’ll and alone in a forest.
 He was stuck in there for weeks with no one to help him.

 Then a miracle happened; an old kind woman to whom the forest was home came to his rescue.
 Day after day, she nursed him till he was able to get up on his own.
 Thanks to the reinforcement by this Samaritan, he was able to arise on his feet and track the elephant with guidance from the Samaritan woman.

 He eventually found it lying dead in the middle of the forest.
 Upon return, Labongo awaited a ripe opportunity for revenge.
 His wait wasn’t in vain.
 One day, one of his royal beads was picked and swallowed by one of Labongo’s daughters.

-“He couldn’t be happier demanding for the bead like his whole life depended on it.”
+“He couldn’t be happier demanding for the bead-like his whole life depended on it.”
 Gipir’s cry to make it up to him didn’t yield fruit.
 There was only one way out.
 He was to slit his child’s stomach open, killing her, after which he was to pick bead.
-It was a painful sacrifice as the victim was his favourite child.
+It was a painful sacrifice as the victim was his favorite child.

 Wang-Lei is born

 A defeated Gipir, afraid that the worst awaited if he stayed with his brother, decided it was time to go their separate ways.
 To cement the decision, they buried an axe at the spot where the present-day Wang-Lei is; just a few meters from Pakwach bridge opposite the former railway quarters.
 Wang lei is basically the axe